 White Rose was a true "COVID collaboration."
-After their first meeting to discuss the project (in New York City), Belding and Brice went their separate ways, geographically, to work.
+After their first meeting in NYC to discuss the project, Belding and Brice went their separate ways, geographically, to work.
 Soon the pandemic hit and forced the team to work exclusively on Zoom.

 Brian Belding, book and lyrics

 A Dramatists Guild member, Belding combined his love of musical theatre and passion for history, specifically resistance movements, to create White Rose, The Musical.
-A native of San Francisco, he taught high school history in the Bay Area (and his students can attest to his love of all resistance stories).
+He previously taught high school history in the San Francisco Bay Area and his students can attest to his love of all resistance stories.